Seebak-Tech/DevTools/Docker/pytools/README.md

 ## What is pytools?

- Pytools is a work environment with a serie of tools installed to develop projects in python.
+ Pytools is a working environment with a series of tools installed to develop python projects.

 ## What's in this image?